 - 1. The ball is live at the snap of the ball and remains live until the official whistles the ball dead. - 2.
 The official will indicate the neutral zone and line of scrimmage. - a.
 It is an automatic dead ball foul if any player on defense or offense enters the neutral zone.
 In regard to the neutral zone, the official may give both teams a "courtesy" neutral zone notification to allow their players to move back behind the line of scrimmage. - 3.
-A player who gains possession in the air is considered inbounds as long as the FIRST FOOT that comes down lands in the field of play. - 4.
+A player who gains possession in the air is considered in bounds as long as the FIRST FOOT that comes down lands in the field of play. - 4.
 The defense may not mimic the offensive team signals by trying to confuse the offensive players, while the quarterback is calling out signals to start the play.
 This will result in an unsportsmanlike conduct penalty. - 5.
 Substitutions may be made on any dead ball. - 6.
 Any official can whistle the play dead. - 7.
 Play is ruled "dead" when: - a.
 The ball hits the ground. - i.
 If the ball hits the ground as a result of a bad snap, the ball is then placed where the ball hit the ground. - b.
 The ball-carrier's flag is pulled. - c.
 The ball-carrier steps out of bounds. - d.
 A touchdown, PAT or safety is scored. - e.
 The ball-carrier's knee or arm hits the ground. - f.
 The ball-carrier's flag falls out. - g.
 The receiver catches the ball while in possession of one or no flag(s). - h.
 The 7 second pass clock expires. - i.
 Inadvertent whistle.

 NOTE: There are no fumbles.
-The ball is spotted where the ball-carrier's front foot was at the time of the fumble.
+The ball is spotted where it was at the time of the fumble.
+If a player had possession of the ball and it pops out, it cannot be intercepted as there are NO fumbles.
+It is a dead ball.